aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

   * Import `combineReducers` from the `redux` library.
   * Also import the `SessionReducer` function we just created!
   * Create a `RootReducer` using the `combineReducers` function.
     * Remember, the `combineReducers` function accepts a single argument: an object whose properties will represent properties of our application state, and values that correspond to domain-specific reducing functions.
   * `export default RootReducer`.

+Your `RootReducer` should look like this:

 ```javascript
 const RootReducer = combineReducers({